karl-rousseau/HybridTvViewer/README.md

 ## Preamble

 ```
-This extension for CHROME will mimic the behavior of the good one called FireHbbTV available only for FIREFOX.
+This extension for CHROME mimics the behavior of the good one called FireHbbTV available only for FIREFOX
 ```
 I have decided to do it, as at work we are only using CHROME as a development tool on a daily basis and I am now used to it.
 And at last I also wanted CHROME to avoid to download such iTV (interactive television) application pages (exposed by an URL or embedded inside a broadcast transport stream)